apache/cloudstack-documentation/source/adminguide/hosts.rst

 out-of-band management driver in CloudStack that uses ``ipmitool`` for performing IPMI 2.0 management operations.

+CloudStack also supports Redfish protocol for out-of-band management; Redfish provides an HTTP REST API to control servers and has been widely adopted on newer machines.
+The commands supported by CloudStack's Redfish out-of-band driver are the same supported by the IPMITOOL driver.

+Note: so far CloudStack officially supports Redfish protocol for Dell and Supermicro machines.

 Following are some global settings that control various aspects of this feature.

 .. cssclass:: table-striped table-bordered table-hover